EXCLUSIVE-GM explores market for electric 'flying cars' -sources

 Separately on Tuesday, the World Economic Forum and the city of Los Angeles released a set of principles to support the rollout of urban air mobility in U.S. cities, and a spokeswoman for the organization said it is talks with other cities to adopt the same roadmap.

-(Reporting by Ben Klayman in Detroit Editing by Chizu Nomiyama and David Gregorio)
+(Additional reporting by Paul Lienert in Detroit Editing by Chizu Nomiyama and David Gregorio)

 ((benjamin.klayman@thomsonreuters.com; 313-600-2277; Reuters Messaging: benjamin.klayman.thomsonreuters.com@reuters.net))